ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## MOR to COW table conversion fails in Spark 4.0
+{: #known_issue43962}

+MOR to COW table conversion spark application is not supported in Spark 4.0 for watsonx.data 2.2.1 version.

+**Workaround:** Use Spark versions 3.4 or 3.5 to perform MOR to COW table conversion.

 ## Adhoc storage ingestion fails due to missing bucket name
 {: #known_issue55277}